 - As soon as you become able, work up to more intense exercise, which increases your body’s production of BDNF.

-- Cross-lateral movement (walking, crawling, marching in place, etc.) helps get your hemispheres working together and increases coordination.
+- Cross-lateral movement (walking, crawling, marching in place, etc.) helps get your hemispheres working together again and increases coordination.

 - Practice balancing on one foot as you are able.

 Exercise your senses.

-These will help you and your supporters monitor your recovery and can help relieve the anxiety and emotional volatility that often accompany concussions.
+These exercises will help you and your supporters monitor your recovery and can help relieve the anxiety and emotional volatility that often accompany concussions.

 - Look at soothing images.